THE RIDE by BAD COP / BAD COP

 As the whole album is filled to the brim with self-love and acceptance, the band is now reflecting on the powerfully positive aspects of the current „Black Lives Matter“-movement, because now, many people are raising their voices for positive change who would not have said anything before.
 As Jennie summarizes it: „There is always room for evolution".
 Jennie also supposes that the global movement would perhaps not have gained the attention it has if everybody did not already have a global shift of paradigms from the pandemic.

 „It’s not coming apart, things just needed to change.
 The way we have done things as a planet and as a nation and as people treating other people needed to change.
 One thing moving moves another.“ explains Jennie.
-With these mindful thoughts, we are not wondering anymore that „The Ride“ is released on Juneteenth.
-The day that is dedicated to commemorate the liberation of African-American slaves in the United States.
+With these mindful thoughts, we are not wondering anymore if „The Ride“ is released on Juneteenth.
+The day that is dedicated to commemorating the liberation of African-American slaves in the United States.
 Juneteenth has a special symbolic power this year because remembering liberation falls into a new time of awakening.
 This new era of consciousness is something that Bad Cop / Bad Cop's work deals with on a variety of levels.
 Lots of them can be found on their current record, taking us back to the visionary spirit of the band.

 „You will never understand what it feels like to be in their skin, but listening to their stories and hearing it from their perspectives and seeing what it could be like… Would you want to be treated that way?
 Absolutely not.
 So why would you be OK with it for them being treated that way?“, Linh says about the black lives matter movement.
 The closer you listen to the lyrics of the current album of the three girls from California, the more you realize how many facets of equality the record deals with.